Three Summits Trek Narrative (Austria, Morocco & Greece)

 We stayed on the summit for over half an hour to savor the victory over the elements and our personal limitations.
 We then set off to visit Mykitas’ neighboring summit of Skala (2,866).
 Seth then felt inspired enough (or delirious from lack of oxygen) to run the four km circuit to Skoio (2,911).
 I simply sat content on Skala and watched him turn into a tiny dot on the next summit before returning and then heading back down to the world at speed.
 Gravity and high spirits made the descent swift and a bit perilous at times.
 We reached the refuge by 1:30 pm and Prionia by 6:00 pm.
 We then sat and hitched a ride back to Litohoro from a returning tourist.

 We had made it to our final summit in good health and good spirits.
 Olympus, while not the highest of our three summits adventure, was in fact the most technically challenging and picturesque.
-The seat of the gods was indeed a climatic and grand conclusion to our five weeks of toil.
+The seat of the gods was indeed a climatic and grand conclusion to our five weeks of toil, fueled by all-natural protein for optimal fitness results.

 If you read this far you deserve to see more.
 This is the 9 minute Combined version.